MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementConfigurationPolicySetting.md

     - `[MinDeviceOccurrence <Int32?>]`: Minimum times setting can be set on device.
 A MinDeviceOccurrence of 0 means setting is optional
   - `[OffsetUri <String>]`: Offset CSP Path from Base
   - `[ReferredSettingInformationList <IMicrosoftGraphDeviceManagementConfigurationReferredSettingInformation[]>]`: List of referred setting information.
     - `[SettingDefinitionId <String>]`: Setting definition id that is being referred to a setting.
-Applicable for reusable setting
+Applicable for reusable setting.
   - `[RootDefinitionId <String>]`: Root setting definition if the setting is a child setting.
   - `[SettingUsage <DeviceManagementConfigurationSettingUsage?>]`: Supported setting types
   - `[UxBehavior <DeviceManagementConfigurationControlType?>]`: Setting control type representation in the UX
   - `[Version <String>]`: Item Version
   - `[Visibility <DeviceManagementConfigurationSettingVisibility?>]`: Supported setting types

-SETTINGINSTANCE `<IMicrosoftGraphDeviceManagementConfigurationSettingInstance>`: Setting instance within policy
+SETTINGINSTANCE <IMicrosoftGraphDeviceManagementConfigurationSettingInstance>: Setting instance within policy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[SettingDefinitionId <String>]`: Setting Definition Id
   - `[SettingInstanceTemplateReference <IMicrosoftGraphDeviceManagementConfigurationSettingInstanceTemplateReference>]`: Setting instance template reference information